Historiography of the United Kingdom: Marxist historians

 But the Marxist – or sometimes Trotskyist – emphasis in Labour studies was too often doctrinaire and intolerant of non-Marxist dissent–it was also too often plain wrong, distorting the evidence within a narrow doctrinaire framework.
 I felt it incumbent upon me to help rescue it.
 But this was not always fun.
 I recall addressing a history meeting in Cardiff...when, for the only time in my life, I was subjected to an incoherent series of attacks of a highly personal kind, playing the man not the ball, focusing on my accent, my being at Oxford and the supposedly reactionary tendencies of my empiricist colleagues.

-Christopher Hill specialized in 17th-century English history.
+Christopher Hill specialised in 17th-century English history.
 His books include Puritanism and Revolution (1958), Intellectual Origins of the English Revolution (1965 and revised in 1996), The Century of Revolution (1961), AntiChrist in 17th-century England (1971), The World Turned Upside Down (1972) and many others.

 E. P. Thompson pioneered the study of history from below in his work, The Making of the English Working Class, published in 1963.
 It focused on the forgotten history of the first working-class political left in the world in the late-18th and early-19th centuries.
 In his preface to this book, Thompson set out his approach to writing history from below:

 Thompson's work was also significant because of the way he defined "class."
 He argued that class was not a structure, but a relationship that was mutable.
 He opened the gates for a generation of labour historians, such as David Montgomery and Herbert Gutman, who made similar studies of the American working class.
 The British-Thai historian Chris Baker has cited Thompson's large influence on his career.

 Other important Marxist historians included Eric Hobsbawm, C. L. R. James, Raphael Samuel, A. L. Morton and Brian Pearce.
 Although Marxist historiography made important contributions to the history of the working class, oppressed nationalities, and the methodology of history from below, its chief flaw was its argument on the nature of history as determined or dialectical; this can also be stated as the relative importance of subjective and objective factors in creating results.
 It fell out of favour in the 1960s and '70s.
 Geoffrey Elton was important in undermining the case for a Marxist historiography, which he argued was presenting seriously flawed interpretations of the past.
 In particular, Elton was opposed to the idea that the English Civil War was caused by socioeconomic changes in the 16th and 17th centuries, arguing instead that it was due largely to the incompetence of the Stuart kings.

 Outside the Marxist orbit, social historians paid a good deal of attention to labour history as well.